 - Don’t make critical or mean comments about their eating.

-What are some national advocacy organizations for bulimia nervosa?
+National advocacy organizations for bulimia nervosa

 National Eating Disorders Association: The National Eating Disorders Association (NEDA) is a nonprofit organization dedicated to supporting individuals and families affected by eating disorders.
 NEDA offers our programs and services to raise awareness, build communities of support and recovery, and fund research.